 Perhaps the most popular way to track Post Engagement is with a Line Graph, where you can quickly see on which days the engagement went up or down.
 This allows you to dig deeper into why certain spikes or dips happen and allows you to double down on the campaigns that are working best to drive engagement.

 You can even select different Date Ranges for a more detailed overview.

-We recommend that you track your Post Engagement in combination with other important metrics, such as Impressions, Link Clicks, Amount Spent, etc., so that you have a holistic view of how your campaign is performing.
+We recommend that you track your Post Engagement in combination with other important metrics, such as Impressions, Link Clicks, Amount Spent, etc., with a social media dashboard software so that you have a holistic view of how your campaign is performing.
 For example, perhaps Post Engagement is low because overall impressions are down.
 This might lead you to make some changes to your ad targeting or bid strategy in order to drive more impressions to your ad.

 Because all of that data is correlated, it will help you plan your further steps and get a better understanding of your audience’s behavior and needs.

 If you have any questions or need help getting set up, you can visit our Knowledge Base, reach out via Chat or send us a message at firstname.lastname@example.org and let us know which Facebook Ads metrics you’re looking to track we’ll help you get started.

 For current Databox users, log in to your Databox account to start creating your content strategy reports for Facebook Ads.